JRRS1982/balanced-money-backend/README.md

 # balanced-money-backend

-A GraphQl API for data persistance of the balanced-money application
+A GraphQl API for data persistence of the balanced-money application

 ## Usage